Duncan Cameron (British Army officer): War in Taranaki

 After the cessation of hostilities in Taranaki, there was an ongoing dispute over a block of land at Waitara but by April 1863, Grey was preparing to return it to Taranaki Māori.
-Not knowing of Grey's plans, the following month local Māori ambushed British troops at nearby Oakura, killing nine soldiers.
+Not knowing of Grey's plans, the following month local Māori ambushed British troops at nearby Ōakura, killing nine soldiers.
 In retaliation, on 4 June 1863, Cameron led a force of 870 troops on a successful assault on a party of about 50 Māori still occupying the contested Tataraimaka block beside the Katikara River, killing 24.

 This fresh outbreak of fighting in Taranaki, known as the Second Taranaki War, gave Grey leverage with the Colonial Office as he used it as justification for a request for an increase in the number of British soldiers in the country.
 In the meantime, he proceeded with the return of Waitara to the Māori, calming tensions in the Taranaki.
 Cameron and his forces quickly returned to Auckland where, despite his attack on the Tataraimaka block being a minor action, it was portrayed as a major success.
 Grey now decided to proceed with an invasion of the Waikato to eliminate the Kingite threat.